 If a resident loses a key, what can the resident be charged for a replacement key?

 Costs to the resident for key replacement should be reasonable (for example, actual cost of key copy or replacement, plus a small administrative fee).
 The cost must not be so prohibitive that a resident cannot afford to have a key.
 The process for, and cost of, replacing a key should be discussed, agreed to, and reflected in the resident’s key agreement.

 As a general rule, when a resident loses a key, replacement of an entire lock should not be necessary unless there is a clear risk that a resident’s safety and privacy will otherwise be violated.
 This risk must be discussed with the resident.
-Any plans developed or actions taken must be documented in the resident’s individual service plan (or AFH service plan) and member-centered plan.
+Any plans developed or actions taken must be documented in the resident’s individual support and service plan, adult family home service plan, or member-centered plan.

 If a resident is prone to misplacing or losing the key, it does not negate the resident’s right to have a key to lock his or her living unit when leaving the setting in order to safeguard belongings and ensure privacy.
-In consultation with the resident and his or her care management team, the setting may incorporate a procedure into the resident’s individual service plan and member-centered plan, as applicable, to hold the key in a safe place for the resident to use to enter his or her living unit at any time.
+In consultation with the resident and his or her care management team, the setting may incorporate a procedure into the resident’s individual support and service plan, adult family home service plan, or member-centered plan, as applicable, to hold the key in a safe place for the resident to use to enter his or her living unit at any time.

 What are the requirements related to access to personal funds and resources?

 The FAQs about Access to Personal Funds and Resources in Adult Long-Term Care Residential Settings, P-02254 (PDF) provides guidance to residential providers concerning the requirement in accordance with 42 C.F.R., Part 441.

 Where can I find training on resident rights?

 Information about resident rights training options can be accessed in several ways: